eclipse-hono/hono/site/content/dev-guide/custom_http_adapter.md

 All Hono protocol adapters are implemented as Vert.x verticles.

 The Hono REST protocol adapter class `VertxBasedRestProtocolAdapter` is derived from an abstract base class.
-This base class implements the functionality for component initialization, receiving telemetry and event data from devices or external clients, and forwarding of data to the Hono server.
+This base class implements the base functionality for component initialization, receiving HTTP requests from devices or external clients, and forwarding of data to the Hono server.
 Additionally, the Hono REST protocol adapter implements an interface for device registration.

 ## Derive Your Custom HTTP Adapter